 As students, we’re conditioned to follow the rules.
 But outside the confines of academic life, things are often more negotiable than they might seem.
 Got a job offer that you like but don’t love?
 Ask for more!
 Have a work schedule that makes getting to the dentist or doctor near-impossible?
 Ask for the flexibility you need.

-My sister, Isabel – who’s 11 years younger than me – recently landed an internship here in Colorado for the summer.
+My sister, Isabel – who’s 11 years younger than me – recently landed an internship here in Colorado for the summer with her college resume.
 The office she’s working in initially offered her only 2 days of work a week, but when she learned that her college would only provide a summer stipend if she worked more than that, she was feeling stuck.
 I encouraged her to ask for what she needed to make it all work and what do ya know – they were happy to alter their initial plans.

 Don’t be afraid to ask for what you want.
 If you don’t, no one will for you.